taylor-ka/TicTacToe/README.md

 ## General lesson plan
 1. Get familiar with Board class and reading Javadoc.
 Reminder of canWin method from lecture, introduce minimax algorithm -- recursive backtracking!
 Show that 143 concepts apply to cool algorithms!
 Implement TicTacToeBot interface.
-2. Review/finish minimax and talk about extensions like alpha-beta, etc. Talk about Model and View/Controller design matter.
+2. Review/finish minimax and talk about extensions like alpha-beta, etc. Talk about Model and View/Controller design pattern.
 Introduction to Swing, start building GUI.
 3. Finish building GUI.
 After implementing basic functionality, students can build out new features of their choice!
 How to Google things effectively, read documentation, etc. Depending on time / interest, can wrap up by discussing multithreading, parallel alpha-beta for a chess bot and other optimizations like move ordering, transposition tables, etc.

 ## Starter code